A Weekend in Swellendam

 Courtney and I spent most of our afternoon there with friendly staff and mountainous views as the day fell silent.

-There’s no way of not taking a picture of this Dutch Reformed Church in the centre of the town.
-Built in 1911 in an eclectic style, it immediately catches your attention.
+There’s no way of not taking a picture of this Dutch Reformed Church in the center of the town.
+Built-in 1911 in an eclectic style, it immediately catches your attention.
 The white building has Cape Dutch gables, Gothic windows, Renaissance entrances, and a Baroque spire.
-Inside is a tiered amphitheatre with banks of curving wood pews facing the pulpit and organ.
+Inside is a tiered amphitheater with banks of curving wood pews facing the pulpit and organ.

-We visited this shop out in Barrydale but Bee Things sells everything from 100% pure South African honey with different natural flavours to adorable bee like accessories, crockery, and even health care products.
+We visited this shop out in Barrydale but Bee Things sells everything from 100% pure South African honey with different natural flavours to adorable bees like accessories, crockery, and even health care products.

-Here are a list of other activities to do and see:
+Here is a list of other activities to do and see: